 A student enrolled and seeking a degree at another college or university may enroll as a "transient student" and have a record of his/her credits forwarded to the "home" institution.
 Generally, such enrollment will apply only to summer terms.
-An Application for Admission should be filed along with a "Letter of Good Standing" and/or transcript from the institution to which the credit should be sent.
+An Application for Admission should be filed along with an official transcript from the institution to which the credit should be sent as well as immunization records.